 - On June 10, 2008, additional authors joined the team and the website was rebranded LDS Media Talk.
 The focus was to help members and leaders become more aware of the availability and purpose of Church resources.
 The site had a total reach of 75,000 from 168 countries.

 - On July 5, 2018 (the 12th anniversary), LDS Media Talk was merged with other content creators and aggregators to form the new site LDS365.com.

 This site is not an official publication of The Church of Jesus Christ of Latter-day Saints.
 The views expressed herein are the opinions of the authors and do not necessarily reflect the views of the Church.

 The Church of Jesus Christ of Latter-day Saints, Liahona, Book of Mormon, Mormon, LDS, CTR, and FamilySearch are trademarks and service marks of The Church of Jesus Christ of Latter-day Saints or Intellectual Reserve, Inc., and may be registered in the United States and other countries.

 Advertising and Affiliate Links

-For the first 14 years, we paid all the costs of creating content, publishing the site, and providing a free daily email subscription.
-In 2019, we began offering minimal advertising and affiliate links to provide a small income to defray some of the rising costs.
+For the first 14 years, we paid all the costs of creating content, hosting, and a free daily email subscription.
+In 2019, we began offering minimal advertising and affiliate links to provide a small income to defray some of the costs.
 We only allow links and advertising for products and services that we believe are of value and of interest to our readers.
 Learn how to advertise on LDS365.